 In compliance with the Privacy Shield Principles, Macabacus commits to resolve complaints about our collection or use of your personal information.
-European Union and Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should first contact us.
+European Union, UK, and Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should first contact us.

 Macabacus has further committed to refer unresolved Privacy Shield complaints to TRUSTe, an alternative dispute resolution provider located in the United States.
 If you do not receive timely acknowledgment of your complaint from us, or if we have not resolved your complaint, please visit https://feedback-form.truste.com/watchdog/request for more information or to file a complaint.
 The services of TRUSTe are provided at no cost to you.
 You may also have the option to choose binding arbitration under certain circumstances in order to resolve complaints not resolved by any other means.
 For more information, please visit the Privacy Shield website.